talshaked-git/Python/README.md

 A collection of scripts to automate daily tasks.

-- Cookie Clicker - Open the cookie clicker game website and let the script do everything for you, including buying upgrades.
+- Cookie Clicker - Open the Cookie Clicker game website and let the script do everything for you, including buying upgrades.
-- Speed Test - Open the speed test website and start the speed test.
+- Speed Test - Open the SpeedTest website and start the speed test.
-- Google search - Open google and search for any given input.
+- Google search - Open Google and search for any given input.
+- eBay Tracker - Use the program's GUI to enter a search term and price range, the program will get all matching results and save it under search_term.csv for easier data management.

 ## Data Structures and Algorithms